RayCulp/LibreOffice-Basic-Reference/docs/source/libreoffice-common/object-model/document-object/methods/getcurrentcontroller/getcurrentcontroller.rst

 Document.GetCurrentController method (LibreOffice common)
 =========================================================

-Returns the current controller (the LibreOffice application, for example Calc or Writer) that controls the Document object.
-The properties and methods available through ThisComponent depend on the document type.
+Returns the current Controller (the LibreOffice application, for example Calc or Writer) that controls the Document object.
+The properties and methods available through the Controller object depend on the Controller type.

 Syntax
 ------